-The proposed bill, known as the Right to Treat Act, aims to enhance patient access to prescription drugs for off-label use specifically for the treatment of COVID-19.
-It establishes a new chapter in the Health and Safety Code that defines key terms such as "COVID-19," "off-label use," and "physician."
-The bill prohibits state officials from restricting physicians' ability to prescribe off-label drugs for patients diagnosed with or exposed to COVID-19.
-Additionally, it clarifies that the chapter does not create any legal cause of action against drug manufacturers or healthcare providers for harm resulting from the off-label use of these medications.
+S.B.
+No. 883, known as the Right to Treat Act, aims to enhance patient access to prescription drugs for off-label use in the treatment of COVID-19.
+The bill establishes Chapter 491 in the Health and Safety Code, which defines key terms such as "COVID-19," "off-label use," and "physician."
+It prohibits state officials from restricting physicians' ability to prescribe off-label drugs for patients diagnosed with or exposed to COVID-19.
+Additionally, the bill clarifies that it does not create any legal cause of action against drug manufacturers or healthcare providers for harm resulting from off-label drug use in this context.

-Furthermore, the bill protects physicians from adverse actions regarding their medical licenses solely based on their decision to prescribe off-label drugs for COVID-19 treatment, as long as their practices adhere to the established medical standard of care.
-This legislative measure is designed to empower both patients and physicians during the ongoing pandemic by ensuring that treatment options are not unduly limited by state regulations.
-The Act will take effect immediately upon receiving a two-thirds vote from both houses of the legislature or on September 1, 2025, if such a vote is not achieved.
+Furthermore, the legislation protects physicians from adverse actions regarding their medical licenses solely based on their off-label prescribing practices for COVID-19, as long as they adhere to the medical standard of care.
+This provision aims to alleviate concerns among healthcare providers about potential repercussions for prescribing off-label treatments during the pandemic.
+The act is set to take effect immediately upon receiving a two-thirds vote from both houses of the legislature or on September 1, 2025, if that vote is not achieved.

 Statutes affected: